Simosuchus: Paleobiology

-Simosuchus, like other notosuchians, was fully terrestrial.
-The short tail would have had little use in swimming.
+Simosuchus was probably a herbivore, with its complex dentition resembling that of herbivorous iguanids.
+Like other notosuchians, it was fully terrestrial, and the short tail would have had little use in swimming.

 The osteoderm shield was inflexible, restricting lateral movement in Simosuchus as a possible adaptation to an entirely terrestrial lifestyle.
 Robust legs are also consistent with terrestrial locomotion.
 The deltopectoral crest on the humerus and the anterior crest on the femur served as attachment points for strong limb muscles.
 The hindlimbs of Simosuchus were semierect, unlike the fully erect posture of most other notosuchians.